- 18 years of age or above

 Housing and Meals

 Students will stay in shared hotel rooms with private bathrooms and will have access to laundry services.
-Meals are not included.

 For more information on program costs, please be sure to review the budget sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.

 Schreyer Scholars will receive a $500.00 scholarship towards the program fee.